← Back to 史記

 使

 In the third year of Duke Cheng's reign, Jin desired to borrow passage through Wei to save Song, but Duke Cheng did not permit it.
 Jin changed course and crossed from the south river to save Song.
 They summoned troops from Wei.
 Wei's grand officers desired to permit it, but Duke Cheng of the state of Wei was not willing.
 The grand officer Yuan Tiao attacked Duke Cheng, and Duke Cheng fled.
-Duke Wen of Jin Chong Er attacked Wei, divided its land and gave it to Song, punishing the previous passing without proper ritual and not saving Song's calamity.
-Duke Cheng of Wei then fled to Chen.
+Duke Wen of Jin, Chong Er, attacked Wei, divided its land and gave it to Song, punishing Wei for the earlier breach of ritual and its failure to save Song in distress.
+Duke Cheng of Wei then escaped to Chen.
 After two years, he went to Zhou to seek entry and met with Duke Wen of Jin.
 Jin had people poison Duke Cheng of Wei.
-Duke Cheng privately bribed Zhou's poison master and commanded the poison to be weak, so he did not die.
-Then Zhou requested on his behalf to Duke Wen of Jin.
-He finally entered the state of Wei, and executed Yuan Tiao.
-Wei lord Xia fled.
-In the seventh year, Duke Wen of Jin died.
-In the twelfth year, Duke Cheng paid court to Duke Xiang of Jin.
-In the fourteenth year, Duke Mu of Qin died.
+Duke Cheng privately bribed Zhou's poison master and had the poison diluted, so he did not die.
+Then Zhou pleaded on his behalf with Duke Wen of Jin.
+He finally re-entered Wei, executed Yuan Tiao, and Wei lord Xia fled.
+In the seventh year, Duke Wen of Jin passed away.
+In the twelfth year, Duke Cheng appeared at the court of Duke Xiang of Jin.
+In the fourteenth year, Duke Mu of Qin passed away.
 In the twenty-sixth year, Bing Chan of Qi assassinated their lord Duke Yi.
 In the thirty-fifth year, Duke Cheng died, and his son Duke Mu Suo succeeded him.

 24

 In the second year of Duke Mu's reign, King Zhuang of Chu attacked Chen and killed Xia Zheng Shu.
 In the third year, King Zhuang of Chu surrounded Zheng.
-Zheng surrendered, and he again freed them.
-In the eleventh year, Sun Liang Fu saved Lu and attacked Qi, again obtaining the invaded land.
+Zheng surrendered, and he released it again.
+In the eleventh year, Sun Liangfu rescued Lu, attacked Qi, and recovered the invaded territory.
 Duke Mu died, and his son Duke Ding Zang succeeded him.
 Duke Ding died in the twelfth year of his reign, and his son Duke Xian Kan succeeded him.

 25